 The true etiology of migraine headache is not fully understood, but is thought to involve neuronal hyperexcitability and activation of the trigeminovascular pathway.2 Some theories are discussed below.
 Molecular genetics is an area of current research exploring potential familial and hereditary associations in migraine risk.

-The Global Burden of Disease Survey 2013 designates Migraine Headaches as the 6th leading cause of years lived with disability (YLD) worldwide.3
+The Global Burden of Disease Survey 2019 designates headache disorders as the 3rd leading cause of years lived with disability (YLD) worldwide, with the majority of headaches classified as migraine.3,32,33

 Migraine is a highly prevalent medical condition, affecting 1 out of 7 Americans annually.